St. Joseph, Florida: Growth and prosperity

-St. Joseph Bay is a good natural harbor, while large ships had to anchor 16 mile from Apalachicola, with cargo being transferred by barge between ships and the shore.
+St. Joseph Bay is a natural harbor.
+Large ships had to anchor 16 mile from Apalachicola, with cargo being transferred by barge between ships and the shore.
 On the other hand, St. Joseph Bay has no inflowing streams or rivers, and in 1835, had essentially nothing to ship out.
 The settlers of St. Joseph intended to divert cargo moving down the Apalachicola River, principally cotton and lumber, to the bay, bypassing Apalachicola.
 The Lake Wimico and St. Joseph Canal Company was chartered by the Legislative Council of the Territory of Florida in 1835 to dig a canal between St. Joseph and Lake Wimico, which was connected to the Apalachicola River by the Jackson River.
 Before excavation of the canal began, the company decided to connect Lake Wimico and St. Joseph with a railroad, and work was started on the roadbed.
 In 1836, the legislative council amended the company's charter (which become the Lake Wimico and St. Joseph Canal and Railroad Company) to allow it to build a railroad from any point on the Apalachicola River to St. Joseph.
 An 8 mile long rail line from St. Joseph to Lake Wimico was completed in March, 1836, and the town became a shipping port.

-By 1837 St. Joseph had become the most populous place in Florida, with an reported population between 4,000 and 12,000 inhabitants.
+By 1837 St. Joseph had become the most populous place in Florida, with a reported population between 4,000 and 12,000 inhabitants.
 (The 1840 federal census counted 125 heads of household and approximately 750 free whites in St. Joseph.)
 In 1838 the town hosted the first Constitutional Convention for Florida, which drew up a proposed constitution to be used when Florida became a state.

 St. Joseph was originally in Franklin County.
 Calhoun County was created out of Franklin, Jackson and Washington counties in 1838, with St. Joseph serving as the county seat until the collapse of the city.

 St. Joseph had a mixed reputation.
 It was regarded as a "healthy and pleasant town", and many residents of Tallahassee resorted there in the summer.
 A delegate to the constitutional convention in 1838 wrote: "It was a striving busy place, its citizens full of energy and hope, fine buildings and hotels adorned the town and more were building."
 The same writer extolled the beauty of the bay.
 On the other hand, the presence of a gambling house, a horse racing track, bars, and the many sailors expected in a busy port, resulted in St. Joseph being called the "wickedest City in the Southeast."

 In 1839 the St. Joseph Bay Light was built and placed in operation on St. Joseph Point, the northern end of the St. Joseph Peninsula, to mark the entrance to St. Joseph Bay.
 The light remained in service until 1847, when the lighthouse lantern and other equipment were moved to the new Cape San Blas lighthouse.
-The old St. Joseph Bay lighthouse was washed away in 1851.
+The old St. Joseph Bay lighthouse washed away in 1851.